UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 Synopsis
 ^^^^^^^^

-The UNICORE Workflow system can be accessed for workflow submission and management.
+The :ref:`UNICORE Workflow system <workflow>` can be accessed for workflow submission and management.

 Basics like authentication, user preferences, security sessions work the exact same way as for a UNICORE/X server.